 The bank’s headquarters is in Torre Intesa Sanpaolo in Turin, serving customers through 4,825 domestic branches and 1,143 branches overseas.
-In 2007, it listed 13 million customers and assets worth $690 billion, overtaking Unicredit Group as the largest bank in the country.
-In 2010, Intesa Sanpaolo was ranked 26th in the Forbes Global 2000 list
+In 2007, it listed 13 million customers and assets worth $690 billion, overtaking Unicredit Group as the largest of the banks in Italy.
+In 2010, Intesa Sanpaolo was ranked 26th in the Forbes Global 2000 list.

 Revenue: 18.87 billion euros (2017)

 Cassa Depositi e Prestiti is Italy’s national investment bank and the third-largest bank in the country in terms of total assets.
 The bank was founded in Turin in 1850.
 It was restructured in 1863, moving its headquarters to Rome.
 The Italian Ministry of Economy and Finance owns 83% of the bank’s share capital, while 16% is owned by banking institutions and the remaining 1% in treasury shares.